 How to Embed a Gantt chart in Atlassian's Confluence software

 This opens a window with a collection of different macros.
 One of the macros inserts an iFrame in your page.
 Iframes allow you to show web pages from elsewhere on the web right in your Confluence page.
-This guide will explain you how to insert an iframe with your Tom’s Planner Gantt chart in a Confluence page.
+This guide will explain to you how to insert an iframe with your Tom's Planner Gantt chart on a Confluence page.

 First search for the term 'iframe' in the window with all the macros: